hasura/graphql-engine/README.md

 <!-- markdown-toc end -->

-## Quickstart:
+## Primeiros passos:

-### One-click deployment on Heroku
+### Deploy no Heroku em um clique

-The fastest way to try Hasura out is via Heroku.
+A maneira mais rápida de experimentar o Hasura é via Heroku.

 1. Click on the following button to deploy GraphQL Engine on Heroku with the free Postgres add-on: